Accents Decoration by La Tortilleria

 Accents is a MX based home furnishing, lighting, interior design service and retailer established in 2005.
-Their new visual identity, created by design agency La Tortilleria to coincide with the brand’s sixth anniversary, is a wonderful and communicative union of die cut detail, sans serif and serif type, fine lines, uncoated and varnished textures and a simple monochromatic colour palette.
+Their new brand identity, created by La Tortilleria to coincide with the brand’s sixth anniversary and which included logo, stationery and website design, is a wonderful and communicative union of die cut detail, sans serif and serif type, fine lines, uncoated and varnished textures and a simple monochromatic colour palette.

 The highlight of this identity project clearly lies in its printed execution.
 The subtle use of die cut detail around the corners of the headed paper and the concave edges of the business card both have an unusual and antiquarian quality that suggests an understanding of classic/vintage furniture and traditional design ideas.
 This is neatly countered by a more contemporary combination of an uncoated substrate, sticker treatment and a white on black that introduces the themes of craft and creativity.
 The fine line work, type and layout of the invoice and logo-type suggest an attention to detail while a monochromatic colour palette delivers an appropriate sense of restraint, simplicity and sophistication.